martinhath/semester-project/plan.md

  - [ ] HashMap (?)
  - [ ] Some set structure (?)

+We also need to decide what operations to support on the different structures, since it greatly affects the properties of the structures (eg. wether lock-freedom is possible, or how easy it is to obtain).
+While this may not directly affect the performance comparison of the memory reclamation schemes, it will probably be a significant factor in the performance of the implementations overall.

 ## Testing and profiling

 We need to build some testing suite, to ensure the correctness of the implementations.